nefarioustim/front-end-development-best-practice/index.md

 Some authors opt to write markup that will function when served as XML or text/html.
-Given the subtle differences between the handling of XML and text/html, this a great way to double the testing you need to do for no significant benefit.
+Given the subtle differences between the handling of XML and text/html, this is a great way to double the testing you need to do for no significant benefit.

 Whilst the well-formed nature of XHTML is certainly attractive to the markup